Family Court of Australia attacks: Investigations

 There were two coronial inquests into the attacks.
-The first was held in 1986 at Glebe Coroner's Court, investigating the death of Graham Wykes.
+The first was held in 1986 at Glebe Coroner's Court investigating the death of Graham Wykes.
 The second was held in 1987 by Kevin Waller into the death of Pearl Watson.
-Waller recorded an open verdict, expressing frustration and disappointment that insufficient evidence had been found to charge the main suspect, who had been connected in some way to all of the victims.
+Waller recorded an open verdict, expressing frustration and disappointment that insufficient evidence had been found to charge the main suspect who had been connected in some way to all of the victims.

 In 2012, the State Crime Command's homicide squad restarted an investigation into the crimes.

 Trial and sentencing of Leonard Warwick

-On 29 July 2015, 68-year-old Leonard John Warwick, the brother-in-law of the first victim, Stephen Blanchard, was arrested at Campbelltown, New South Wales.
+On 29 July 2015, 68-year-old Leonard John Warwick, the brother-in-law of the first victim Stephen Blanchard, was arrested at Campbelltown, New South Wales.
 He was charged with 32 offences, including four counts of murder, one of attempted murder, and 13 counts of burning or maiming with an explosive substance.

 Warwick appeared in Campbelltown Local Court on 30 July 2015.
 The case was adjourned to 6 August at Central Local Court.
-At the August hearing he did not appear and did not apply for bail.
+At the August hearing, he did not appear and did not apply for bail.
 Bail was formally refused and he was held until the next hearing in October.

 Warwick had been a "person of interest" in the original investigation.
 Warwick was remanded in custody until 10 February 2017.
 Warwick pleaded not guilty to all charges on 2 March 2017, and the judge, Justice Garling, set a trial date of February 2018.
-The trial commenced in May 2018, before Justice Garling without a jury.
-There were several delays and adjournments to proceedings, with Warwick having no money for legal representation in February 2019, and his legal aid representatives withdrawing from the case in June 2019 after Warwick claimed his public defender had "bullied" him.
+The trial commenced in May 2018 before Justice Garling without a jury.
+There were several delays and adjournments to proceedings, with Warwick having no money for legal representation in February 2019 and his legal aid representatives withdrawing from the case in June 2019 after Warwick claimed his public defender had "bullied" him.

 Warwick's 23-month trial was concluded on 6 April 2020, with the verdict pending.
 Justice Garling noted, "I can inform the parties that it will take a considerable period of time."
 On 23 July 2020, Warwick was found guilty of all offences for which he was charged, except for the shooting of his brother-in-law Stephen Blanchard.

 On 3 September 2020, Leonard Warwick was sentenced to life in prison without the possibility of parole.
 During sentencing proceedings, Supreme Court Justice Peter Garling said that Warwick's crimes "cannot be viewed as anything other than an attack on the very foundations of Australian democracy".
+Warwick died in prison on 14 February 2025.